Tedfulk/Momentum-Flashcards/README.md

 # Welcome

 welcome to our humble project where we utilize
-Django, Python, HTML, CSS and Java script to create a website capable of creating a unique, individual and adaptive deck of cards.
-This deck of cards are capable of containting any number of flashcards to helpthe user study or prepare for an upcomeing exam using the Leitner System.
+Django, Python, HTML, CSS and Javascript to create a website capable of creating a unique, individual and adaptive deck of cards.
+This deck of cards are capable of containting any number of flashcards to helpthe user study or prepare for an upcomeing exam.

 # Getting Started